darktable-org/dtdocs/content/module-reference/utility-modules/shared/neural-restore.md

 : Either output can be re-imported into darktable as a regular raw – downstream darkroom processing is unchanged.

 : **Limitations.** Monochrome sensors are not currently supported – the available raw-denoise models are trained on colour-CFA data and have no monochrome equivalent yet.
-Use _denoise_ (RGB) in neural restore module on a monochrome image instead.
+Use _denoise_ in neural restore module on a monochrome image instead.

 : - _strength_ – linear blend between the source raw (0%) and the AI-denoised output (100%) at the raw sensor level.
 Lower values let some of the original noise back in, in direct proportion.